Starmer says ‘I get it’ after Labour’s ‘disappointing’ Runcorn defeat

 He said that his party has “started that work”, such as bringing in measures to cut NHS waiting lists, adding: “I am determined that we will go further and faster on the change that people want to see.”

+“The reason that we took the tough but right decisions in the budget was because we inherited a broken economy,” he told Sky News.

+“Maybe other prime ministers would have walked past that, pretended it wasn’t there… I took the choice to make sure our economy was stable.”

-The Runcorn and Helsby vote ran alongside local elections across England, having been triggered when former Labour MP Mike Amesbury quit after admitting punching a constituent.
+The Runcorn and Helsby contest ran alongside local elections across England, having been triggered when former Labour MP Mike Amesbury quit after admitting punching a constituent.

-Amesbury won 53% of the vote at the general election – and the defeat, along with Reform gains in other Labour heartlands, will cause unease in Downing Street.
+Amesbury won 53% of the vote less than a year ago at the general election – and the defeat, along with Reform gains in other Labour heartlands, will cause unease in Downing Street.

+Labour MPs including Diane Abbott and Brian Leishman have publicly called on the Government to change course following the result, arguing that voters had wanted an end to austerity but faced further cuts.

+“The first 10 months haven’t been good enough or what the people want and if we don’t improve people’s living standards then the next government will be an extreme right-wing one,” Mr Leishman, who was first elected last year, said.

+Reform UK leader Mr Farage said the result was a sign that the Prime Minister had “alienated so much of his traditional base, it’s just extraordinary”.

-Mr Farage said: “For the movement, for the party, it’s a very, very big moment indeed, absolutely, no question, and it’s happening right across England.”
+“For the movement, for the party, it’s a very, very big moment indeed, absolutely, no question, and it’s happening right across England,” he told reporters.

-He said it was a sign that the Prime Minister had “alienated so much of his traditional base, it’s just extraordinary”.

 Labour said by-elections are “always difficult for the party in government”, and the events surrounding the Runcorn and Helsby vote made it “even harder”.